1–2 spots available for Q2 · Claim yours

 The web app subscription model: what you actually get

 A web app development subscription is a monthly retainer with a senior engineer or team.
-You pay a flat monthly fee and get a defined scope of work delivered on a recurring cycle — typically biweekly sprints with clear deliverables.
+You pay a flat monthly fee and get a defined scope of work delivered on a recurring cycle (2 to 4 day delivery cycles for individual deliverables, two-week sprints for larger features).

 My own subscription tiers:

-- Standard — $3,499 per month.
-Full-stack web application development, React / Next.js / TypeScript front end, Node.js or Laravel back end, PostgreSQL or MongoDB, AWS infrastructure, biweekly delivery cycles.
+• Standard, $3,499 per month.
+Full-stack web application development, React or Next.js or TypeScript front end, Node.js or Laravel back end, PostgreSQL or MongoDB, AWS infrastructure, 2 to 4 day delivery cycles.

-- Pro — $4,500 per month.
-Same scope with expanded capacity and a faster delivery cadence.
+• Pro, $4,500 per month.
+Same scope with expanded capacity and faster cadence.

 What the subscription includes that the full-time hire does not

 No hiring overhead.
-The subscription starts in one to two weeks.
+Most subscriptions start within 24 hours of go-ahead.
 A full-time hire takes six to twelve weeks to find, interview, negotiate, and onboard.

 No ramp time.
 I arrive with an established development process, a known tech stack, and 16 years of experience building web applications.
-The first sprint delivers working software.
+The first cycle delivers working software.

 No HR administration.
 No benefits enrollment, no payroll setup, no performance review process.
 You pay one invoice.